 a) These terms and conditions (Terms) set out the basis on which Skylark Media Ltd (Company number 05446048) having its registered office at New Barn Lodge, Norton Lane, Whitchurch, Bristol, Banes, BS14 0BU (Company) agree to provide the services (Services) described in the proposal document (Proposal) to the customer (Customer).

-b) A contract is formed between the Customer and the Company in accordance with these Terms, when the Customer: i.
-Authorised the Company to proceed with the Services; or ii.
-Pays the first invoice raised by the Company
+b) A contract is formed between the Customer and the Company in accordance with these Terms, when the Customer authorised the Company to proceed with the Services.

 - Provision of Service

-a) The Company agrees to use its reasonable endeavors to supply the Services to the Customer as detailed in the Proposal and according to the Terms.
+a) The Company agrees to use its reasonable endeavours to supply the Services to the Customer as detailed in the Proposal and according to the Terms.

 b) The Company shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Company shall notify the Customer in any such event.

-a) Pricing: The price for the Services shall be set out in the Proposal or as otherwise agreed in writing by the parties.
-Any quote given in a Proposal shall be valid for a period of 21 days.
+a) Pricing: The price for the Services shall be set out in the Proposal.
+Any quote given in a Proposal shall be valid for a period of 6 months.
 Any additional charges for stock media or royalties required by the Customer shall be set out in the Proposal and shall, unless expressly agreed, be estimates only.

 b) Invoicing: The Company shall issue an invoice to the Customer in respect of Services supplied, or to be supplied, the payment terms for which will be stipulated on the invoice.
 In the absence of such terms the Company shall be entitled to invoice the Customer for 50% of the charges before commencing the Services and 50% of the charges on the completion or delivery (as the case may be.)
 Which shall become payable on the receipt of the invoice.